Skip to main content

 If you go even further back than the "E," you find the DW-5600C.
 This is the true vintage legend produced from 1987 to 1996.
 Unlike modern squares, the "C" features a heavy stainless steel internal case with a screw-down case back, making it a tank among tanks.

-However, its lighting tech shows its age: it uses a dim micro-bulb in the corner rather than a full-screen glow.
-It’s a collector's item for its build quality, but for daily visibility, the modern versions take the crown.
+Its lighting tech shows its age: a dim micro-bulb in the corner rather than a full-screen glow.
+It's a collector's item for its build quality, but for daily visibility, the modern versions take the crown.

 The Verdict: A New Standard?